schemahero/schemahero-docs/content/cli/install.md

 Flag | Type |	Description
 -----|------|------------
-`--yaml` | | when provided, don't install just generate the YAML `-h`, `--help`	| |	help for install
+`--yaml` | | when provided, don't install just generate the YAML `--extensions-api` | string | version of apiextensions.k8s.io to generate. if unset, will detect best version from kubernetes version
+`-h`, `--help`	| |	help for install